 Running Wireshark is recommended on machines with graphical interface.

 In order to install Wireshark, follow installation guide on Wireshark website for your platform.
-Alternatively on Ubuntu system you can run following commands:
+On Ubuntu, simply run:

 In case you want to install Tshark on Ubuntu simply run: